-In this Amiga exclusive adventure game, you play the role of Boris Verne, an average joe who was unlucky to accidentally enter a parallel universe caused by an experiment his uncle made using an advanced technology invention, a machine called VDI (Virtual Dimension Inducer).
-Boris now needs to find a way to return back home and at the same time he will have to confront an alien creature named The Golden King and discover a star that's been lost for ages.
+STORY / GAMEPLAY In this Amiga-exclusive adventure game, you play the role of Boris Verne, an average Joe who was unlucky to accidentally enter a parallel universe caused by an experiment his uncle made using an advanced technology invention, a machine called V.D.I.
+(Virtual Dimension Inducer).
+Boris now needs to find a way to return back home and, at the same time, he will have to confront an alien creature named The Golden King and discover a star that's been lost for centuries.
 During his journey, Boris will meet various people and other living beings, some very helpful and some really hostile.
-He's gonna solve numerous puzzles in order to further proceed with the story and since his mission is already tough, Boris's gonna need all the help he can get.
+He will have to solve numerous puzzles in order to proceed with the game's story and, since his mission is already tough, Boris's gonna need all the help he can get.

-Here we have another game where the Amiga shows its potential.
-This game features a great, fully detailed and vividly colored sci-fi environment.
-The places you visit are really impressive and the color palette used is abudant indeed.
-Apart from the fantastic graphics Core Design have composed a great sci-fi music theme to accompany you on your quest for the truth.
-In this game, the whole pack of features bond and fit together, giving us one of the best adventure games I've ever seen on the Amiga computers.
+GRAPHICS / SOUND Here we have another game where the Amiga shows its potential.
+This game features a great, greatly detailed and vividly colored Sci-Fi environment.
+The places you visit are really impressive and the color palette used is absolutely stunning.
+Apart from the fantastic visuals, Core Design have also composed a great Sci-Fi music theme to accompany you on your quest for the truth and your salvation.
+In this game, the whole bunch of features bond and fit together accurately and they ultimately grant the player with one of the best adventure games I've ever seen and played on the Amiga home computers.

 In-game music sample: